KonradHoeffner/tempoguide/index.md

 ### Tempo Decks

+As tempo decks are played a lot, our sideboard should have enough cards to bring in that trade one for one in those grind fests.
+The easiest way to achieve that is number of Thoughtseize + Forces main = number of BEB + removal + creatures side (not counting Harbinger).
+The reason for the Thoughtseize-BEB switch is that DRC + Bolt kill you quickly.
+You have a great tempo matchup as you can remove almost anything, only Murktide, Counterbalance and Kaito can be difficult to handle.

+Update: UR variants using Cori-Steel Cutter instead of Delver are much more even and Thoughtseize is better there.

+#### Sideboarding Philosophies: Grind vs Snowball

+I am following Ecobaronens late game focused approach of boarding out FoW and shaving Daze/Thoughtseize, so that we have lots of live draws after an early war of attrition.
+Note that there are also very successful tempo players that focus on an early game snowball instead, which is very well possible with cards like Delver of Secrets, Cori-Steel Cutter, Tamiyo, Murktide and Kaito.
+Those players tend to leave in some or all FoW and Daze depending on play/draw.
+If you are facing one of those players, adapt accordingly.

+#### Priorities

+* achieve a stable mana base and disrupt theirs
+* put as many threats on the board as you can (there are almost never board wipes) and handle their threats

+### Black Daze including the mirror

+#### Are you playing against Reanimator, Tempo or Doomsday?

+If you see generic UB cards, assume UB Reanimator due to higher play rate until you see Nethergoyf, Kaito or main deck Nihil Spellbomb, most of the other cards are unfortunately shared between both decks.
+It's sometimes hard to know whether you are versing the mirror or UB Reanimator even after G1 unless you see Nethergoyf, Kaito or mainboard Fatal Push (UB Tempo) or Entomb, Reanimate, Atraxa, Archon of Cruelty or Animate Dead (UB Reanimator).
+The second Undercity Sewers is also an indicator but not always.
+When in doubt, it’s better to assume Reanimator if you aren’t sure because it is played so often but I would not shave on Fatal Push then.
+Due to its low play rate, I wouldn't assume Doomsday unless facing a known Doomsday player.

 Quick Tips:
-Assume UB Reanimator due to higher play rate until you see Nethergoyf, Kaito or main deck Nihil Spellbomb, most of the other cards are unfortunately shared between both decks.
 Don’t forget about Kaito!
-For example you should always block Tamiyo if you can.
+For example you should always block Tamiyo if you can if they have UBx available.
 It’s very hard to remove for UB except with combat damage, so get creatures on the board quickly.

-*TODO: some disagree with that and keep Force in, update*

-Always the first thought when I build a sideboard is that I want to have exactly as many cards to bring in as I want to bring out.
-The easiest way to achieve that is number of Thoughtseize + Forces main = number of BEB + removal + creatures side (not counting Harbinger)
-The reason for the Thoughtseize-BEB switch is that DRC + Bolt kill you quickly.
-It’s OK to have 1-2 FoW in your mapping isn’t perfect, can also board out 1 Daze and keep in 1 Force on the draw.
-You have a great tempo matchup as you can remove almost anything, only Murktide, Counterbalance and Kaito can be difficult to handle.
+### UB Tempo Mirror (6% Meta game)

+<youtube-video id="rvXujBKWM6g" t="4394"></youtube-video>
+<youtube-video id="a4blaLDSMNA"></youtube-video>

+Luke:

+#### Sideboarding
+Thankfully, the sideboard plan for the mirror is straightforward and intuitive.

+##### Out
+<mtg-card name="Force of Will"></mtg-card>

+-4 Force of Will.

+In the mirror, we share most cards with our opponent, depending on whether they have elected to configure their deck around Dauthi Voidwalker or Nethergoyf.
+There are no "unfair" or "win the game on the spot" combos out of the UB Tempo deck, so the resulting matches are attrition style, back and forth games.
+Force of Will is a liability due to the requirement of exiling one of our other cards.
+We will replace them with cards that deal with threats after they have hit the board, as well as some additional threats of our own.

+##### In
++2 Barrowgoyf
++2 Removal.

+<mtg-cards names="Barrowgoyf"></mtg-cards>
+Barrowgoyf has been discussed at length in this guide, and I will address its merits again shortly.

+<a href="#removal-1">Removal discussion in the UB mirror context has been moved here.</a>

+### UB Ninjas
+<mtg-todo></mtg-todo>
+<youtube-video id="V1lHxege1h0" t="33"></youtube-video>

-### Red Delver decks
+### Red Daze decks including actual Delver
-*TODO: update (other people have other opinions on sideboarding)*

 The most aggressive variants, focus on survival first.
 In: BEB, removal and creatures
 Out: Force of Negation, Force of Will, Thoughtseize, Daze

-### UB Ninjas
-<mtg-todo></mtg-todo>
-<youtube-video id="V1lHxege1h0" t="33"></youtube-video>

-### Red Daze Decks

 <mtg-cards names="Dragon's Rage Channeler|Lightning Bolt|Daze"></mtg-cards>